 In addition, viewing the company’s risks as a portfolio should be beneficial to the firm, as it should improve both the senior management and the board’s ability to understand and oversee the enterprise’s overall level of risk exposure (Beasley et al., 2005).

-This increased need for the board to truly understand the organisation’s risk position has been particularly prevalent since the 2007-2008 financial crisis, when many commentators blamed the over-use of complex financial models and derivative products for an unhealthy gap between risks undertaken and the board’s understanding of those risks For example, in 2008 the American International Group (AIG) received a bailout of US$85 billion primarily as a result of its misuse of financial tools known as collateralized debt obligations (CDOs).
+This increased need for the board to truly understand the organisation’s risk position has been particularly prevalent since the 2007-2008 global financial crisis, when many commentators blamed the over-use of complex financial models and derivative products for an unhealthy gap between risks undertaken and the board’s understanding of those risks.
+For example, in 2008, the American International Group (AIG) received a bailout of US$85 billion primarily as a result of its misuse of financial tools known as collateralized debt obligations (CDOs).
 It is clear that the board of AIG did not have a full comprehension of the true AIG risk exposure resulting from their CDO endeavours.

 Stakeholders, in the pursuit of maximising their wealth for a given level of risk, have strong incentives to ensure that the board provides effective risk oversight by practising risk management in a value-additive and transparent manner.
-Accurately plotting the organisation’s position on the risk/return curve, as per Figure 1, requires knowledge of risk exposures on an enterprise-wide scale.
+Accurately plotting the organisation’s position on the risk/return curve requires knowledge of risk exposures on an enterprise-wide scale.
 An improvement in the understanding and transparency of the firm’s aggregate level of risk, right up to the board level, should allow for an efficient level of strategic decision making in line with an optimal risk-taking strategy (Chapman, 2011).
 Hoyt and Liebenberg (2011) posit that this improved understanding, at board level, enhances resource allocation, capital efficiency and equity return.